UN pushes for virus vaccine as Trump disinfectant theory sparks outrage

 Simon MALFATTO, AFP

-The United States is now the worst-affected nation in the world, with about 50,000 coronavirus deaths.
+But experts -- and disinfectant manufacturers -- cautioned against any such experiment.

-In a bid to restart its economy, the US state of Georgia will lift restrictions further than most on Friday when it allows businesses like gyms and hair salons to reopen -- a move seen as too far by some.
+In a bid to restart its economy, the US state of Georgia starts easing restrictions further than most on Friday, allowing businesses like gyms and hair salons to reopen -- a move seen as too far by some.

-"This is an irresponsible move that is based solely on dollars over science," Randy Adler, owner of Babs Midtown restaurant, told AFP.
-"It is not the right thing to do."
+The Czech government also eased its virus restrictions, allowing freedom of movement for the first time in nearly six weeks and announcing it will reopen the country's borders to EU business travellers.

 In the Saudi holy city of Mecca, the Grand Mosque, usually packed with tens of thousands of pilgrims during Ramadan, was deserted as religious authorities suspended the year-round umrah pilgrimage.